aebsr/aebsr.github.com/_posts/2016-11-10-i-slept-in-yesterday.md

 I tell him, in many more words than this:

-"Your grandmother raised me on her own in Regan Era Washington, DC.
+"Your grandmother raised me on her own in Reagan Era Washington, DC.
 YOU, are going to be [alright](https://www.youtube.com/watch?v=Z-48u_uWMHY)."

 ## I've Got Work To Do